bingoodog/geospatial_preprocessing_and_extraction_toolkit/google_earth_engine_vignette.md

 - `NDWI`: Normalized Difference Water Index
 - `SAVI`: Soil Adjusted Vegetation Index
 - `SI`: Shadow Index

+The function harmonizes Landsat 5, 7, 8, and 9 imagery, applies cloud and snow masks, calculates selected indices, and outputs a combined image collection summarized by the specified statistic for each time interval.

+For each **start date** in the `dateList`, the function calculates an **end date** by advancing the start date by the specified `interval` and `intervalType`.
+For example, if the start date is `'2019-06-01'` and the interval is `121` days, the end date will be `'2019-09-30'`.
+The function then retrieves all Landsat images (from Landsat 5, 7, 8, and 9) within each start-end date range, applies cloud and snow masking, and calculates the selected spectral indices.
+Each interval is processed independently, producing a **composite image** summarized using the specified `statistic` (e.g., 'mean' or 'median') for the selected indices and raw bands.
+The result is an image collection where each image represents one processed time interval.

 ```javascript
 var ls = landsatTimeSeries.ls_fn(